ConorWarrilow/cancer-classifier/README.md

 # Cancer Classification App

 This repo contains the code required to design, containerize and launch a machine learning application to an aws EC2 instance.
 DVC is used to track versioning, while mlflow is used for model tracking/evaluation.
 Flask is then used (extremely basic template) to create the front end for users.

-src file is structured as follows:
+I still to finish the readme explaining how to run the application, I'll get to it eventually.
+The src directory containing the main components is as follows:

 .<br>
 └── src/<br>